robtweed/qewd-microservices-examples/WINDOWS-IRIS-1.md

 - the JWT Secret **MUST** be the same as that defined in the *Orchestrator's* *config.json* file

-- in this example we'll be connecting to the same Cache&eacute; system as the *Orchestrator, and using the same namespace.
+- in this example we'll be connecting to the same Cach&eacute; system as the *Orchestrator, and using the same namespace.
 Depending on your circumstances you could use a different namespace for this service.